Having support can reduce stress for the patient and their loved ones through all phases of treatment and recovery.

 - Frequent thoughts of illness or death

-The John Wayne Cancer Institute at Providence Saint John’s Health Center acknowledges that distress is often experienced by cancer patients and their loved ones.
+The Saint John’s Cancer Institute acknowledges that distress is often experienced by cancer patients and their loved ones.
 Helping you to identify and manage distress is our goal.
 This is why we will perform a well-being check periodically throughout your cancer journey and provide you with the resources, support, and guidance you need.

 Cognitive Behavioral Therapy